 Purpose and meaning.
 This is that deeper layer in marriage where you get to explore the meaning of having been brought together as a couple.
 And, how you want to impact the world.
-How you want to create legacy: the value that you leave behind as your life comes to a close.
+How you want to create a legacy: the value that you leave behind as your life comes to a close.

-Everyone wants to feel like their life has meaning, and marriage creates a special kind of meaning for couples: a shared identity and sense of purpose, and a partner with whom you can impact the world.
+Everyone wants to feel like their life has meaning, and marriage creates a special kind of meaning for couples: shared identity and sense of purpose, and a partner with whom you can impact the world.

 Shared purpose starts with finding meaning.
 Meaning-making is drawn from our individual identities, shaped by nature and nurture.
 Once we are married and begin to have repeated interactions with our spouse, the interaction formulates a more stable sense of self (of who I am, who you are).